 Health advisory issued due to smoke

-Due to high levels of smoke from agricultural burning in the Midwest, the Lincoln-Lancaster County Health Department has issued a Health Advisory with concerns that the poor air quality will continue this weekend.
+Due to high levels of smoke from agricultural burning in the Midwest, the Lincoln-Lancaster County Health Department (LLCHD) issued a Health Advisory for people with asthma, lung disease, other respiratory conditions or heart disease.
+If the air becomes smoky, individuals with those conditions should stay indoors and avoid strenuous physical activity.

-People are advised to keep windows and doors closed.
+Most people's health will not be affected.
+Those at risk are advised to keep windows and doors closed.
 In the car, set the air conditioner on “re-circulate.”
-Those who experience difficulty breathing, coughing, tightness in the chest or angina should contact a doctor.
+Those who experience coughing, tightness in the chest or angina should contact a doctor.

-The health department monitors air quality 24 hours a day.
-The Air Quality Index for Lincoln is updated daily and can be found here.
-People are encouraged to check the AQI the next few days before doing any strenuous activities outside.
+The LLCHD monitors air quality 24 hours a day.
+The Air Quality Index for Lincoln is updated daily and can be found at lincoln.ne.gov (keyword: air).